The Power of Exercise in Stress Reduction: Physical Activity for Mental Well-being

 Key Takeaways

-• Physical activity has multiple benefits for managing stress, such as decreasing stress hormones like cortisol, improving cognitive function and retention, and encouraging better sleep quality.
+• Physical activity has multiple benefits for managing stress, such as decreasing stress hormones like cortisol, improving cognitive function and memory retention, and encouraging better sleep quality.

 • An exercise regime that includes a mix of cardiovascular endurance, strength training, flexibility, and balance is essential for effective stress relief.